-The compliance hotline should be used if individuals are uncomfortable reporting suspected compliance violations through normal reporting lines, have a concern over retaliation, or if other direct internal resolution mechanisms have not resolved a compliance issue.
+The compliance hotline can be used if individuals are uncomfortable reporting suspected compliance violations through normal reporting lines, have a concern over retaliation, or if other direct internal resolution mechanisms have not resolved a compliance issue.
 Individuals should not use the hotline to report a crime in progress, an emergency, or any other event presenting an immediate threat to a person or property.
 The hotline does not replace other channels for reporting concerns that can be directed to a particular office.
-For example, sexual violence should be reported directly to the Title IX Office.
-Those who use the hotline to make a report should explain the issue in detail.
-After a report is submitted, the person who created the report should follow up regularly, either by internet or phone, to answer any posted questions.
-A link to the hotline can be found on the Integrity and Compliance office website, or at https://secure.ethicspoint.com/domain/ media/en/gui/17652/index.html
+A link to the hotline can be found on the Integrity and Compliance Office website, or at hotline.byu. edu